This month, I have stash busted the following:

 Megan had a stillbirth at 23 weeks.
 She had just gotten married the week before they found out their son, Charlie, no longer had a heartbeat.
 Squares should be 8x8” in soft, washable fibers in boy colors.

-The blanket for Ilene and Omar still needs 17 squares
+The blanket for Ilene and Omar still needs 17 squares.

 Nabil died a few months ago, and leaving behind his only son, and his mom.
 Nabil was Ilene’s only son as well, and he lived with her.
 He did his best to help his mom because she was helping him too.
 The thought is that when Ilene passes away, Nabil’s blanket could be given to his son Omar.
 Nabil was an avid NY Yankees & Jacksonville Jaguars fan.
 It would mean a lot if those colors were included (blue/white, teal/black/gold) in the squares.
 Soft, washable yarn please, 8X8”.